Choosing Fireworks: Small Gardens

 Note that some Category F2 fireworks have spectator distances of 15m or 20m.
 Only use these if you have those distances available in your garden or venue.

 Although securing your fireworks before lighting them should always be considered mandatory, it is even more critical at shorter distances to ensure you mitigate as many risks as possible.
-Please see our Setting Up Fireworks sections for more help.
+Please see my Setting Up Fireworks sections for more help.